 Azelaic acid is classified under Pregnancy Category B, which means that animal studies have not indicated a risk to a developing fetus and there is not enough research from studies with pregnant women.15,16 Although no teratogenic effects were found in animal studies, there is not enough research to guarantee that it is safe during pregnancy.15

-It is important to tell your doctor about any side effects you are concerned about; they may want to alter the strength of the medication or discontinue it altogether.
+It is important to tell your doctor about any side effects you are concerned about when using azelaic acid; they may want to alter the strength of the prescription or discontinue it altogether.
 Seek medical help immediately if you experience signs of an allergic reaction after using the medication, such as hives, chest tightness, or swelling of the face, mouth, or throat.

 Azelaic acid may interact with some skincare products as well as some oral and topical medications, so it is important to tell your doctor about all products, supplements, medications, and skincare products that you are using.
 This article is not medical advice, and it is not intended to prescribe, diagnose, or promote specific treatments for any condition.
 Consult your doctor, dermatologist, or other qualified healthcare provider for your unique skin needs.